12forks/command-line/README.rst

 =========

 This service was started as opensource and nonprofit.
-Please, donate your time or bitcoins if you wish to support it.
+Please, donate your time if you wish to support it.

 TODO
 ====